TheOtherOtherOperation/NetJobs/README.md

 If a configuration file is not provided, NetJobs will ask for one.
 On completion, NetJobs will print out the output received from each target machine.
 Running with the -v flag will cause NetJobs to also output its progress at each step.

 NetJobs begins by parsing the configuration file and generating a list of test configurations.
 For each test, it begins by iterating through all targets and opening connections to them.
 Assuming socket creation was successful, it then performs a simple echo test to verify the connection.
 If this completes, it sends the target its intended command string and moves to the next.
 Once it finishes prepping all targets, it goes through the list again and tells each agent to start the run.
 It then spawns a worker thread to listen for that agent to complete.
 When all worker threads join, NetJobs outputs the results for that test and moves on to the next.

+If -l is specified, a timestamped log file is generated for each test and placed in the same directory as the configuration file.

 ### Configuration File